Amazon Marketplace

 O2C (Order to Cash) describes the process from order receipt to payment collection.
 This cycle encompasses fulfillment, shipping, customer confirmation, and final payment.
 A fast O2C cycle improves cashflow and reduces financial risks.
 Sellers should monitor their O2C times to maximize efficiency.

-Open term pageOBS
+Open glossary pageOBS

 Obsolete